bsc-pm/nanos6/README.md

 1. `--with-nanos6-clang=prefix` to specify the prefix of the LLVM/Clang installation which supports OmpSs-2
 1. `--with-nanos6-mercurium=prefix` to specify the prefix of the Mercurium installation
 1. `--with-boost=prefix` to specify the prefix of the Boost installation
-1. `--with-libunwind=prefix` to specify the prefix of the libunwind installation
 1. `--with-libnuma=prefix` to specify the prefix of the numactl installation
 1. `--with-extrae=prefix` to specify the prefix of the extrae installation
 1. `--with-dlb=prefix` to specify the prefix of the DLB installation